boum-garden/sdk/README.md

 ### API Client
 The API client models the topology of the API and provides a class hierarchy that is organized in the same way as the endpoint paths.
-Email and password are required to use it.
+Email and password or a token are required to use it.

 ```python
 >>> from boum.api_client.v1.client import ApiClient